NorseCourse/NorseCourse-Backend/README.md

 ./norseCourseWrapper.sh
 ```

 *Test the installation.
 Enter the servers ip address for the UI or the servers ip address followed colon (:) port-you-chose for the backend into a web browser.
-You can also use the domain name you have one configured.
+You can also use the domain name if you have one configured.
 For example, [norsecourse.com](https://norsecourse.com) and [norsecourse.com:5000](https://norsecourse.com:5000)*

 [comment]: <##Usage>